 Film Hub Midlands vision is to inspire a new generation by presenting film and film culture in new ways which make it an essential and compelling part of learning, understanding, and valuing ourselves and the communities in which we live.

-The Show Fund is our largest open fund, and is for film exhibition projects that support our priorities.
-It is open to all film exhibitors, from full time cinemas, film festivals, and community groups.
+The SHOW Fund is our largest open fund, and is for film exhibition projects that support our priorities.
+It is open to all film exhibitors, from full time cinemas, film festivals, to community groups.

 Our priorities for the Film Audience Network under BFI2022 are as follows:

 - Engaging audiences - maximising the number of audiences engaging with FAN activity and increasing the quality and cultural depth of their experience

 - Broadening film choice - increasing access to a wide range of independent British and international film for audiences – especially those outside London